Maumagnaguagno/Locus/README.md

 - Add more tests
 - Check version of Jason jar being used here
-- Add a list of commands to the readme
+- Add multi-line comment support
+- Optional condition block for actions
+- Optional condition block for afterActions and beforeActions
+- Arity check for actions
+- Complex formulas in conditions (&/|/~/not/())
+- Unifications
-- Add perception checks
+- Add perception checks (context)
-- Add belief check
+- Add belief check (context)
+- Add different term type support
 - Separate parser from output generator methods, being able to generate other outputs
   - This would makes Locus output language agnostic and easy to extend.